ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 Looking at the code, there are a handful of areas where it can be cleaned up: remove redundancies, improve separation of concerns, etc. Some examples:

-* Redunant markup for the two lists of items
+* Redundant markup for the two lists of items
-* Rdundant markup for the items in the lists
+* Redundant markup for the items in the lists
 * AppComponent is managing more state than necessary
 * More than one class defined in app.component.ts